zhicongg13/Sales_Data_Analysis/README.md

    - Identify the top three regions with the highest and lowest customer counts.

 3. **Shipping Analysis**:
-   - Determine the most popular shipment mode used by the company, shedding light on customer preferences.
+   - Discover the preferred shipment mode among customers.
-   - Investigate whether the choice of shipment mode affects shipping dates, potentially influencing customer satisfaction.
+   - Investigate whether the choice of shipment mode affects shipping dates and efficiency, potentially influencing customer satisfaction.

 4. **Product Analysis**:
    - Analyze the best-selling product categories in terms of quantity and sales amount.